mosn/layotto/docs/en/operation/README.md

 > replace MOSN with Layotto == replace MOSN with "MOSN + a special grpcFilter"

-There is no essential difference, just pay attention to the version, the versions Layotto and MOSN must correspond to each other.
+There is no essential difference between Layotto and MOSN, just pay attention to the versions of them, which must correspond to each other.

 The previously released Layotto v0.3.0 corresponds to MOSN version v0.24.1